KenzieAcademy-Students/kenziecart-app-karenschick/README.md

 Questions/Notes:

+coupon codes:
+-lost on how to create the coupons route...

 alternate currency support:
-how do i build handleToggleCurrency in header? how do i pass getPrice function to each file? is my Form.Switch correct?
+-how do i build handleToggleCurrency in header?
+-how do i pass getPrice function to each file? is my Form.Switch correct?